cfengine/documentation/reference/functions/accumulated.markdown

 **Return type**: `int`

-**Description**: Convert an accumulated amount of time into a system representation.
+**Description:** Convert an accumulated amount of time into a system representation.

 The `accumulated` function measures total accumulated runtime.
 Arguments are applied additively, so that accumulated(0,0,2,27,90,0) means "2